dflydev/dflydev-git-subsplit-github-webhook/README.md

 Copy `config.json.dist` to `config.json` and edit it accordingly.
 Please make sure to pay special attention to setting `working-directory` correctly.
+Don't forget to change the `webhook-secret` to secure your webhook.

 ### Web Server